 children are rarely likely to be in the public interest.

-Directive, which was approved following the Madrid train bombings of 2004 and the London terror attacks of 2005 (and implemented in the UK in respect of telephone communications by the Data Retention Regulations 2007 and due to be implemented in respect
+Retention Directive, which was approved following the Madrid train bombings of 2004 and the London terror attacks of 2005 (and implemented in the UK in respect of telephone communications by the Data Retention Regulations 2007 and due to be

 Labour claimed it was responding to demands from civil liberties campaigners for more control over state snooping.
 But it soon became clear that the legislation which Jack Straw, then Home Secretary, was introducing would have the opposite effect,